Diffusion-Based Mel-Spectrogram Enhancement for Personalized Speech Synthesis with Found Data: Result

 \subsection{Enhancing found speech data}

 The 513 utterances in the original found data, denoted as Recordings, are enhanced by the three diffusion-based models as well as the two baselines, respectively.

 Objective evaluation was carried out with the ASR model.
-Results are summarized in Table \ref{tab:per}.
+Phone error rate (PER\%) results are summarized in Table \ref{tab:per}.
 It is noted that VoiceFixer and DMSEbase/base(VCTK) tend to introduce pronunciation distortions (reflected in the number of substitutions) and erase speech segments (reflected in the number of deletions) compared with Demucs.
-On the other hand, text conditioning helps DMSEtext to preserve content information and at the same time improve the audio quality over original recordings.
+On the other hand, text conditioning helps DMSEtext to preserve speech content and at the same time improve the audio quality over original recordings.

 Subjective evaluation was conducted through a web-based listening test.
 We selected the same 87 sentences with lengths between 4.0 and 5.0 seconds from the enhanced data produced by each system, as well as the original recordings.
 This gives six stimuli for each sentence.
 The test is evaluated in Mean Opinion Score (MOS) format.
 Listeners were asked to rate the cleanliness (no noise or reverberation) as well as the overall impression of each stimulus on a scale from 1.0 to 5.0.
 A clean audio sample from DenoiseCUSENT and a synthetic distorted sample were provided, serving as the high and low anchors.
 We evenly split the 87 sentences into three groups and recruited 18 listeners per group.
 Each listener was presented with 29 sentences, and each sentence was produced by one of the six systems, randomly selected.
 All listeners are native Cantonese speakers.